laktoosivaba/cy/README.md

 ### RPC endpoints

 These are much easier since they require no consensus -- each node does its own allocations locally.
-To avoid data corruption on sudden node-ID reassignment, the transfer should include either the destination UID or its hash.
+To avoid data corruption on sudden node-ID reassignment, the transfer should include the endpoint discriminator, similar to the topic discriminator.

+Ideally, out-of-order heartbeats should be allowed to enable faster RPC endpoint queries.
+When a client desires to invoke an RPC query, it will have to learn which node is providing it and under what service-ID.
+To speed up the discovery, a query is published, similarly to ARP.
+Then not just the server but all other clients that happen to know this endpoint will respond.

+Ideally, servers should always allocate a given endpoint to the same service-ID to minimize variability across reboots.
+It is up to the server to decide how the service-IDs are allocated, but ideally it could be also a hash of the endpoint name: `rapidhash(endpoint_name) & 0xFF`, incremented in case of a local collision.

 It should be noted that named RPC endpoints are indeed very different in their usage semantics compared to the old numerical endpoints.
 One practical consequence is that it is now possible to embed the name of the addressed resource, whatever it may be (file, register, command, etc.) directly into the RPC endpoint name.
 This could be leveraged to great advantage to, for example, replace the old register API with dedicated endpoints, where the "register" name and type are parts of the RPC endpoint name, and the data type is simply: